 Industries Helped by Chemistry

 - Agriculture: A number of agricultural processes rely on chemicals.
 Chemical fertilizers boost the health of plants needing nitrogen, phosphorus, and potassium, aiding with plant growth and increasing crop yields.
-Chemicals also are key ingredients in insecticides, which farmers spray on plants to kill pests without harming the plant itself, and herbicides, which keep weeds at bay.
+Theses nutrients are easily and efficiently delivered to the plant to increase health, growth, and yields.

-- Biofuels: Biofuel manufacturers use plants, crops, and even municipal waste to create liquid or gaseous alternatives to fossil fuels.
+- Biofuels: Biofuel manufacturers use plants and crops to create liquid alternatives to fossil fuels.
 Organic chemists are currently working to develop biofuels with energy content comparable with conventional hydrocarbon fuels.

 - Food processing: Chemicals make food last longer and prevent the growth of microorganisms that degrade food quality.
 Some food processing chemicals include nitrites and nitrates, which prevent botulism bacteria; suppressors for foam control and foam reduction during food production; sulfites and sulphur dioxide, which fight microbes; alginate and propylene glycol alginate, used to thicken foods; and aspartame, a sugar substitute.